0vm/BasicC2/README.md

 # Command and Control (C2)

-This is a simple command and control that allows a control server to send commands to multiple target servers (slaves) simultaneously.
+This is a simple command and control (cnc) that allows a control server to send commands to multiple target servers (slaves) simultaneously.
 The target servers will execute the received commands and send back the result to the control server.

 ## Features